TheCyaniteProject/node-mommy/README.md

 ## Configuration

 Mommy personalizes her messages using the following environment variables.
-Each variable requires a list (`["option1, option2"]`), and mommy will randomly select one for each message:
+All of these options can take a `/` separated list, and mommy will randomly select one for each message:

 - **NODE_MOMMY_LITTLE**
   What mommy should call you.